za3k/za3k.com/software.md

 software i've written. most has extensive documentation if you click through the link.

+see also [hack-a-day](/hackaday), my challenge to write one piece of software a day in Nov 2022

 ##software
 | status | project | written | description |
 |--------|---------|---------|-------------|